-Non-invasive prenatal testing (NIPT) is a revolutionary advance in prenatal screening.
-The non-invasive prenatal test is a simple, high-resolution blood test.
+The Non-Invasive Prenatal Test (NIPT) is a revolutionary advance in prenatal screening.
+The non-invasive prenatal test is a simple, high-accuracy blood test.

 Non-surgical prenatal testing helps diagnose common chromosomal abnormalities in the fetus from the 10th week of pregnancy, for both singleton and twin pregnancies.

-Non-surgical prenatal screening can also be combined with other advanced scientific services including storing baby's stem cells from umbilical cord blood at birth.
+Non-invasive prenatal screening can also be combined with other advanced scientific services including, storage of the baby's stem cells from umbilical cord blood at birth.

 During pregnancy, some of the baby's DNA travels from the placenta into the bloodstream.
 A sample of the mother's blood is drawn, and this test checks for DNA in order to determine the number and status of certain chromosomes in the fetus.

-Non-invasive prenatal screening is a revolutionary advance in prenatal screening that can study a fetus's genetic material (DNA) by analyzing the mother's blood.
+Non-invasive prenatal screening is also a revolutionary advance in prenatal testing that can study the genetic material of a fetus (DNA) by analyzing the mother's blood.

-In the past, the study of fetal DNA required more invasive methods such as amniocentesis or placental biopsies, which are not without risks for mothers and their babies.
+In the past, studying fetal DNA required more invasive methods such as amniocentesis or biopsies of the placenta, which were not without risks for mothers and their babies.

 Non-invasive prenatal screening is a simple, high-accuracy test that helps avoid invasive, deeply invasive techniques to detect certain diseases before birth.

-These non-surgical prenatal tests enable you to screen for the most common chromosomal abnormalities that could affect your baby's health in the future using a simple blood test.
+These non-invasive prenatal tests enable you to screen for the most common chromosomal abnormalities that can affect your future baby's health using a simple blood test.